zchee/golang-wiki/CodeReviewComments.md

 ## Variable Names

-Variable names in Go should be short rather than long.
-This is especially true for local variables with limited scope.
-Prefer `c` to `lineCount`.
-Prefer `i` to `sliceIndex`.
+Variable names in Go should be clear and descriptive rather than short.
+Exceptions can be made especially for local variables with limited scope or general conventions (e.g. coordinates: x y z; loops: i j k).

-The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
-For a method receiver, one or two letters is sufficient.
-Common variables such as loop indices and readers can be a single letter (`i`, `r`).
-More unusual things and global variables need more descriptive names.
+Prefer `lineCount` to `c`.
+Prefer `sliceIndex` to `i`.
+Prefer `message` to `m`.
+Prefer `test` to `t`

+The basic rule: avoid single letters variables